agstaylor/proxmox-cloud-init-scripts/README.md

 5. Once the script completes, a new VM template will be available in your Proxmox environment.

-## Customization
+## Customisation

-You can customize various aspects of the VM creation process:
+You can customise various aspects of the VM creation process:

 - Modify the `create_custom_cloudinit` function in the script to change installed packages or add custom commands.
 - Adjust VM sizes by editing the `create_vm` function.